 Born in Antigua, Eliza Lucas was the eldest daughter of George Lucas, lieutenant governor of the island.(1) She was raised on a Caribbean plantation.
 At a young age she was skilled in botany—a life passion of hers.
 She cherished her education saying “education which esteems a more valuable fortune than any could have given, will make me happy through my future life.”(4) Under her father’s request, Eliza along with her sister Polly and mother were sent to South Carolina when she was only sixteen.
 There the Lucases owned three Lowcountry plantations.

-It was at their Wappoo Plantation, located about 17 miles northwest of Charleston that Eliza chose to take residency.
+It was at their Wappoo Plantation, located about 3 miles southwest of Charleston that Eliza chose to take residency.
 Keenly aware that rice was the only major cash crop of the region, she was determined to increase the wealth of the Lowcountry.
 She did so by experimenting in the agricultural world.
 When she was nineteen she wrote that she had planted a large fig orchard “with design to dry and export them.”(4) She was always creating schemes to make the plantations more profitable.
 She wrote to her friend Mary Bartlett: “I am making a large plantation of oaks, which I took upon as my own property, whether my father gives me the land or not.”
 She believed the oaks would be “more valuable than they are now—which you know they will be when we come to build fleets.”(4) She was hoping to contribute to the future market of American ships.

 While Eliza spent the majority of her time on her plantations, the summer months and swampy environment attracted unwanted pests like mosquitos to the lands.(3) During these months it was customary that planters of Eliza’s status would socialize in Charleston—removing themselves from the unsavory conditions of the plantations.
 She preferred her Wappoo residence; however, she could be found visiting the home of Charles and Eliza Lamb Pinckney on occasion.
 The Pinckneys acted as guardians and friends to Eliza while her father remained in Antigua.